Kelvinm/hello_world/README.md

 2 ways to do this ( will try to do both )
 1) install on host
-2) just pull a docker container to avoid the setup headache
+2) docker container to avoid the setup headache (I'm a bit of a masochist)